Pronghorn

 Pronghorn horn shed

 Another way to identify male vs female pronghorns is to look for the black neck strip; those are the males.
-Look at the the picture on the right.
+Look at the picture on the right.

 Looking at the horn, notice how the male's horn curls back to its rump at the top with a small prong on the front.
 Guess what?
 That is where the name pronghorn comes from.